 The Best Hot Chocolate in Toronto

-Here are the 15 best cups of hot chocolate in Toronto.
+Here is our list of the best hot chocolate in Toronto.

 Soma Chocolatemaker is one of the few small-batch chocolate makers in North America, so no surprise they make a mean hot chocolate.
 Their rich, velvety drinking chocolate harkens back to the 17th century, when that kind of intense liquid chocolate shot was first vogue.
 Try one of five types (Mayan, Gianduja, A La Taza, Malted Milk and Dark Side of the Mug) at either the Distillery or King West locations.
 More »

 Chocosol’s drinking chocolates are fit for the gods.
 They're shocolately yet light, made so by aeration and water.
 Pointing to the Aztec roots they have Xocolatl, Vanilla Xoco-latte, Aztec Blood and Oaxacan Cinnamon.
 Chocosol is a proponent of horizontal trading, and the chocolate is pedal powered, stone ground, and vegan so don’t feel guilty just because it’s sinfully good.
 More »

 You may not see it on the menu (they don’t have one) but Jet Fuel makes a mean hot chocolate.
 It's fittingly not too sweet or cloying, a stand-up no-fuss but totally delicious classic hot chocolate, and it comes in the generous pint glass.
 More »

 Apt that Nadege, the French patisserie with locations in Rosedale and next to Trinity Bellwoods prefers to call their hot chocolate Chocolat Chaud.
 Rich, creamy and topped with one of their stellar hand-crafted marshmallows, the Nadege hot chocolate is perfect for a walk in the park, or take a whole package home to make.
 More »